juji-io/datalevin/doc/query.md

 for a list of entity IDs.
 Other attribute values then need to be merge scanned to obtain a full relation.

-The forth method instead does merge scan first, then attempt to join two relations using hash join afterwards.
+The fourth method instead does merge scan first, then attempt to join two relations using hash join afterwards.
 The choice of probing and building side of the hash join is determined during execution, instead of being predetermined by the planner.
 This avoids the possibility of building the hash